Stomp (theatrical show): 2000–present

 Stomp performed at the Lincoln Memorial at the Millennium celebrations of US President Bill Clinton.
-During 2000, a Sesame Street special "Let's Make Music", a collaboration between Stomp and the Muppets, was released on TV and video in North America.
+During 2000, a Sesame Street special, "Let's Make Music", a collaboration between Stomp and the Muppets, was released on TV and video in North America.

 Cresswell and McNicholas began production of their IMAX film, Pulse: A Stomp Odyssey, in Brazil during Carnaval 2000 and completed it in the summer of 2002.
 Pulse features an international cast, with performances from Kodo, Timbalada and Eva Yerbabuena.
 It was released in the fall of 2002 and won two awards at La Geode's film festival in Paris the following year.
-In 2004 it received the ultimate IMAX Award for Best Film at the GSTA in Montreal.
-Pulse is still playing in IMAX cinemas worldwide.
+In 2004, it received the ultimate IMAX Award for Best Film at the GSTA in Montreal.
+Pulse is still playing in IMAX theaters worldwide.

 In September 2002, Stomp entered London's West End at the Vaudeville Theatre, and later that year performed as part of the Royal Variety Show for the second time.

-In 2003, a Dolby Digital trailer featuring Stomp performances debuted in cinemas worldwide, and the following year an Emmy nominated sequence was created for ABC Sports coverage of the World Figure Skating Championships.
+In 2003, a Dolby Digital trailer featuring Stomp performances debuted in theaters worldwide, and the following year an Emmy-nominated sequence was created for ABC Sports coverage of the World Figure Skating Championships.

 In 2006, Stomp's New York production passed its 5000th performance mark.
 In the same year, Cresswell and McNicholas directed a public service announcement for television called "Stomp Out Litter", which featured the cast "sweeping up" at iconic locations in the five boroughs.
 They also began filming an IMAX 3D movie about South Africa's Sardine run, released in early 2008.

 In addition, they were commissioned to create and produce Pandemonium: the Lost and Found Orchestra, which takes the ideas behind Stomp to a symphonic level, in celebration of 40 years of the Brighton Festival.
 The LFO subsequently performed at the Sydney Opera House as part of the Sydney Festival early in 2007 and at the Royal Festival Hall in London.
 The show was reworked and renamed for a US tour in 2010: Pandemonium: the Lost and Found Orchestra.